 After its second event, Dot and TerraCon took a short break, instead creating two smaller events: the Empathy Midi-Con in 1978, and the STAG and Empathy Star Trek Midi-Con in 1979, organized in cooperation with STAG.
 While much smaller than other events, both conventions were considered “official” community gatherings, and featured special treats for attendees of the Empathy Midi-Con, including a message sent by Gene Roddenberry to STAG.
 In his fifteen-minute message, Roddenberry talked about the progress on Star Trek: The Motion Picture: "Everyone seems to agree that Captain Kirk's entry onto the bridge of the Enterprise, after being absent for all of those years?
 When those elevator doors open and he stands there and the camera goes in on his face... it is a real gripping moment.
 Anyone who's been in love with [a] vessel and a certain way of life will understand totally what it means to him."
 Likewise, the STAG event a year later started with a special half-an-hour recording with Susan Sackett, Roddenberry’s assistant, who had been previously approached to appear as a guest.

-In October 1979, TerraCon returned to a rainy Leeds with special guests Rupert Evens, a former stuntman and also adviser on Star Trek: The Motion Picture, as well as notable names in the science-fiction circles, writer Douglas Adams and television model-maker Philip Rae.
+In October 1979, TerraCon returned to a rainy Leeds with special guests Rupert Evens, a former stuntman and also adviser on Star Trek: The Motion Picture, as well as notable names in the science-fiction circles, such as writer Douglas Adams and television model-maker Philip Rae.
 Again, the program included talks by the guests, group showings of beloved episodes, auctions, competitions and more.
 The cosplay competition, referred in the program as a “galactic fashion show,” drew much interest and following the event, STAG posted a wanted ad in their December newsletter asking "Wanted: Any photos of the Dancing Tribbles in the fashion show at TerraCon."

 Once again, profits from the event went to charity, with the exception of raffle tickets.
 Keeping in tradition of community, the money for the raffle went to help purchase an electric wheelchair for a fellow fan.
 The prizes included four tickets to a press showing of Star Trek: The Motion Picture.